Correlation Function of Self-Conjugate Partitions: $q$-Difference Equation and Quasimodularity: The -point function and -difference equations

 Let $Z_s(q)=\sum_{\lambda\in\mathscr{P}^s} \langle\lambda|q^{H}|\lambda^t\rangle$ be the normalization factor.
 Recall that in the right hand side of equation \eqref{eqn:G as vev}, since all $T(t_i)$ commute with each other, we can move $T(t_1)$ to the last place for convenience and then split it there.
 First,

 Then, the procedure of splitting $T(t_1)$ is to insert the operator

 to the middle of fermions $\psi_k$ and $\psi^*_k$ in the second line of equation \eqref{eqn:ZsG}, since the operator \eqref{eqn:Nmu} is the identity operator on the fermionic Fock space $\mathcal{F}$.
 Remark that we cannot only use the $N=0$ part of the operator \eqref{eqn:Nmu} since a single fermion $\psi_k$ or $\psi_k^*$ is not an operator on the charge zero fermionic Fock space $\mathcal{F}_0$, but on the total space $\mathcal{F}$.
-After doing that, only $N=-1$ part of the operator \eqref{eqn:Nmu} survives.
+After doing that, only $N=-1$ part of the operator \eqref{eqn:Nmu} survives since $R^{-N}\psi^*_k$ is of charge $-N-1$ (see subsection \ref{sec:charge}).
 The result is,

 For the last part of the equation above, we apply the $\omega$-transform and Lemmas \ref{omega}, \ref{omega1} to $\langle\mu|R\psi_k^*|\lambda^t\rangle$.
 The result is

 Then by substituting the result above to equation \eqref{eqn:mG def} and taking summation over $\lambda$,